 Saul Schindler-Gerendasi’s Bake Sale

-Saul hosted a bake sale in his hometown as his Mitzvah project.
+Saul helped raise money for Perlman Camp by hosting a bake sale in his hometown as his Mitzvah project.

 He had a great time involving the local community and sharing his goodies!
 Saul (pictured) enjoyed adding his name leaf to the Mitzvah tree this past summer.